brooklyn-data/dbtenv/README.md

   function dbt { dbtenv execute -- @Args }
   ```

-Tips:
-- After adding such a `dbt` alias/function to your shell profile you'll need to reload the profile to activate it (e.g. `. ~/.bash_profile` in bash, or `. $PROFILE` in PowerShell).
+Note that after adding such a `dbt` alias/function to your shell profile you'll need to reload the profile to activate it (e.g. `. ~/.bash_profile` in bash, or `. $PROFILE` in PowerShell).
-- For an even more seamless experience you can set a `DBTENV_AUTO_INSTALL` environment variable to `true` in your shell profile so any dbt version specified that isn't already installed will be installed automatically.

 ### Uninstalling dbt versions
-You can run `dbtenv versions --installed` to list the versions of dbt that dbtenv has installed under `~/.dbt/versions`, and then run `dbtenv uninstall <version>` to uninstall a version.
+You can run `dbtenv versions --installed` to list the versions of dbt that dbtenv has installed under `~/.dbt/versions` and/or with Homebrew, and then run `dbtenv uninstall <version>` to uninstall a version.

 ## Development